P S N A Philippines Solidarity Network of Aotearoa

 Subscription Form

-The Philippines Solidarity Network of Aotearoa (PSNA) produces a regular newsletter, Kapatiran (Solidarity).
-It has been regularly published since 1993.
-Kapatiran has specialised in topics such as:
+The Philippines Solidarity Network of Aotearoa (PSNA) produced a newsletter, Kapatiran (Solidarity), from 1993 until 2009.
+Kapatiran specialised in topics such as:

 • the struggles of Filipino workers and the militant union movement.